-- missing school

-- showing signs of self-harm

-- using drugs or alcohol

-- 7.5.
+- 7.7.
 The Foundation recognises that children with SEND are particularly vulnerable due to additional barriers to recognising abuse.
 These could include assumptions that indicators of abuse such as behaviour, mood and injury relate to the child's disability without further exploration or communication barriers to disclosing abuse.
-The Foundation works together with the College SEND Team to identify signs of abuse or neglect and provide appropriate support for such children.
+The Foundation works together with the College SEND Team to identify signs of abuse or neglect and provide appropriate support for such children. - 7.8.
+The Foundation recognises that children with a social worker are more at risk than other children. most pupils.
+This may mean that they more vulnerable to further harm, as well as facing educational barriers to attendance, learning, behaviour and poor mental health.
+We take these needs into account when making plans to support pupils who have a social worker. - 7.9.

-- 7.6.
 Where there has been abuse, the College will take actions to learn lessons.